math09/Twoutch/README.md

 ## 🛠️ Installation

-- create .env with .env_exemple, add your database connection and generate your token with the flollowing command :
+- create .env with .env_exemple, add your database connection and generate your token with the following command :

 ```bash
 node